Fast Searching The Densest Subgraph And Decomposition With Local Optimality: Full version

 All these experiments are executed with the pruning technique to pre-process these datasets.
 Corresponding experiments without the pruning are also executed whose results are listed in the appendix.

-We initialize \emph{\method}, Frank-Wolfe, FISTA and MWU by distributing the weight of each edge equally to its associated nodes like lines 1-4 in Algorithm \ref{alg:lowd}, which makes the node weight positively correlated with its degree, our intuitive consideration is that nodes with higher degrees should not be deleted first while it is unclear which node each edge should be distributed to.
+We initialize \emph{\method}, Frank-Wolfe, FISTA and FW-M by distributing the weight of each edge equally to its associated nodes like lines 1-4 in Algorithm \ref{alg:lowd}, which makes the node weight positively correlated with its degree, our intuitive consideration is that nodes with higher degrees should not be deleted first while it is unclear which node each edge should be distributed to.
 This sort method is also used in \cite{danisch2017large}.

 In Table~\ref{tab:lowd}, we compared \emph{\method} and other baselines on the subgraphs after pruning in Algorithm \ref{alg:pruning} on unweighted and weighted graphs.
 The optimal result is bolded and underlined, while the suboptimal result is only underlined.
 It shows that \emph{\method} detects the densest subgraphs much faster than other iterative algorithms from the overall experimental performance, most of its results are optimal or suboptimal.
 Besides, Greedy++ is easier to detect the densest subgraph in only one iteration, which partly shows the effectiveness of Greedy.
-Although FISTA has the best theoretical lower bound for convergence rate, it doesn't show good experimental performance in detecting the densest subgraph.
-Besides, it meets with a numerical stability issue especially on weighted graphs which needs more study and solution.
-Therefore, we ignore the application of FISTA on weighted graphs.
+FW-M needs fewer iteration rounds than using its original learning-rate and FISTA needs more time to detect DSP in this sorting method(sorting node load and deleting the node with the lowest load one by one).
+However, it is worth mentioned that DSP is a subproblem of LDD.
+Actually FISTA has a better convergence speed than other baselines when solving LDD and FW-M doesn't converge faster than FW according to Figure \ref{fig:pruning_ldd}.
+And \cite{harb2022faster} devised a method called "fractional peeling" to detect the densest subgraph faster than the sorting method in our experiments.
+Related theory and experiments can be seen in \cite{harb2022faster}.
+To be accurate, FW-M suits the sorting method better while FW, FISTA don't suit it very much (which can be improved by "fractional peeling").
+And our method \emph{\method} performs best both in DSP and LDD.
+The following paragraph will provide more detailed information.